 Welcome to ‘Casanova’s Life and Times’, a range of articles written by Dave about Casanova and the world in which he lived.
 Those articles that focus on Casanova attempt to give factual information about him for those who are only aware of his reputation as a womaniser as well as some insight into how modern perceptions about him have arisen.
 They also attempt to probe more deeply into those beliefs, values and concerns which underpinned the very rich and complex individual that he was, for example his attitude towards the Enlightenment, religion and the occult.
 The articles about eighteenth-century France and Europe attempt to relate Casanova to the context of his time both as far as key events are concerned, such as the Seven Years War, but also to broader issues such as government, gender roles, marriage and so forth.

-Each article is accompanied by a freely available Pinterest board: the boards for the 6 articles that are free to all readers are available now.
-The other boards will be released in due course.
+Each article is accompanied by a freely available Pinterest board: the boards for the 18 articles are live now.
+Additional articles and boards will be released in due course, initially via the Members Area.
 There is also a range of materials about the life and times of Casanova freely available on our Google+ page and our blog.

 We hope you enjoy reading them!